This post may contain affiliate links. Please read our disclosure policy.

 - You'll learn how to troubleshoot your treats and make the best of it if you go wrong

-How to make perfect gluten free rice krispie treats
+How to make gluten free rice krispies

 Making the melted marshmallow and butter mixture.